kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 restoring the shared `nodeInfoSnapshot` to its pre-execution state before the separate, asynchronous binding cycle triggers.

-> [!NOTE]
-> **No-Backtracking:** Sibling child groups under a `CompositePodGroup` are
-> simulated sequentially in their pre-sorted order without backtracking.
-If a
-> child group placement (e.g. `PG-1`) consumes resources in a way that
-> subsequently blocks its sibling (e.g. `PG-2`) from meeting its `minCount`
-> minimum requirement, which in turn prevents the parent CPG from satisfying
-> its `minGroupCount` threshold, the scheduler does not retroactively
-> evaluate alternative placements for the earlier child group.
->
-> Enforcing a greedy recursive choice without backtracking prevents exponential
-> scheduling complexity at the cost of sub-optimal decisions that may trigger
-> preemption.
-While sufficient for the **Alpha** phase, these greedy
-> scheduling algorithm trade-offs will be re-evaluated for the **Beta**
-> release to explore bounded backtracking heuristics (such as restricted
-> search depth or bounded branches) that optimize overall scheduling success
-> rates.

 ##### Scheduling sequence for PodGroups